 Since the 19th century diamond hoops have never gone out of favor, but they have ebbed and flowed in terms of popularity.
 Right now, it is not an overstatement to describe the popularity of hoops as a tidal wave.

-One of many favorite diamond hoop earring looks from the last several years includes Rihanna at the Clive Davis pre-Grammy party in 2014.
-She wore hers alongside layers of other diamond jewels and a sunshine yellow Alexandre Vauthier couture dress.
+One of many favorite celebrity hoop earring looks from the last several years includes Rihanna at the Clive Davis pre-Grammy party in 2014.
+She wore her diamond hoop earrings alongside layers of other diamond jewels and a sunshine yellow Alexandre Vauthier couture dress.
 The easy breezy styling set a tone for the way diamond hoops would be worn in the years to come.

 In 2016, Margot Robbie took classic diamond hoops by Forevermark to the jewelry Super Bowl, otherwise known as the Oscars.
-The star paired the jewels with a gold gown by Tom Ford.
+The star paired the simple diamond earrings with a gold gown by Tom Ford.
+Margot Robbie is known for giving her red carpet jewelry looks a modern glamour twist, with thanks to natural diamonds, of course

-The ever-stylish Julianne Moore looked radiant in round diamond hoops at a premiere for her 2017 independent film Suburbicon.
+The ever-stylish Julianne Moore looked radiant in large diamond hoop earrings at a premiere for her 2017 independent film Suburbicon.
 The jewels lit up her black and white Givenchy cocktail dress.

 At Wimbledon in 2017, the Duchess of Cambridge, otherwise known as Kate Middleton, sparkled in her personal pair of small Asprey gold and diamond Oakleaf hoop earrings and a green Dolce & Gabbana dress.